Fill out the form to download

 Fixed Value

-The fixed value BC prescribes the velocity magnitude and direction on the selected surface(s).
-It is fixed by defining each velocity component in x, y, and z-direction.
-Here is an example of how to assign a velocity entering an inlet at 10 m/s in the x-direction:
+The Fixed value type prescribes the velocity magnitude and direction on the selected surface(s).
+It is fixed by defining each velocity component in the x, y, and z directions.
+Here is an example of how to assign a velocity entering an inlet at 10 \(\frac{m}{s}\) in the x-direction:

-Figure 1: Assigning a velocity to an inlet surface
+Figure 1: Assigning a velocity to an inlet surface.

 Every region of the boundary would have the same velocity value unless it is formula or table-driven.